§ 7-1.2-1008. Conversion of a domestic corporation to other entities. [Effective until July 1, 2020.].

-(c) If a corporation shall convert in accordance with this section to another entity organized, formed or created under the laws of a jurisdiction other than the state of Rhode Island, upon payment of all fees and franchise taxes by the corporation, as evidenced by an appropriate certificate of good standing, the corporation shall file with the secretary of state a certificate of conversion executed in accordance with § 7-1.2-105 which certifies:
+(c) If a corporation shall convert in accordance with this section to another entity organized, formed, or created under the laws of a jurisdiction other than the state of Rhode Island or to a Rhode Island unincorporated "other entity", upon payment of all fees and taxes by the corporation, as evidenced by an appropriate certificate of good standing issued by the Rhode Island division of taxation, the corporation shall file with the secretary of state a certificate of conversion to non-Rhode Island entity, executed in accordance with § 7-1.2-105, that certifies:

 (1) The name of the corporation, and if it has been changed, the name under which it was originally incorporated;

 (2) The date of filing of its original articles of incorporation with the secretary of state;

 (3) The name and jurisdiction of the entity and type of entity to which the corporation shall be converted;

 (4) That the conversion has been approved in accordance with the provisions of this section;

 (5) The agreement of the corporation that it may be served with process in the state of Rhode Island in any action, suit, or proceeding for enforcement of any obligation of the corporation arising while it was a corporation of this state, and that it irrevocably appoints the secretary of state as its agent to accept service of process in any such action, suit, or proceeding; and